Overcoming Challenges to Healthy Aging

 Healthy Aging During a Pandemic

 Another issue that confounds public health officials in both the US and the UK is the inequality of healthy aging outcomes.
 Even with the UK’s assurance of access to healthcare for all, people of means tend to remain in better health as they age than people who live in poverty.
-A recent study that compared healthy aging based on income and wealth in four countries found than disparities were less significant in the UK and Japan than in the United States and China.
+A 2019 study that compared healthy aging based on income and wealth in four countries found than disparities were less significant in the UK and Japan than in the United States and China.

 Race, ethnicity, and socioeconomic status are factors that determine whether groups of people will age in good health.
 The Lancet editorial points out that aging people who have access to technology, healthcare, and palliative care — specialized care to improve quality of life and mitigate suffering — have better outcomes than those who don’t.